-Van Halen’s ‘Diver Down’ Turns 31
+Defending Van Halen’s Much-Maligned ‘Diver Down’

-Having barely completed an exhausting world tour in support of their 1981 album ‘Fair Warning,’ their fourth record in as many years, Van Halen was as you can imagine looking forward to taking a break.
+Having barely completed an exhausting world tour in support of their 1981 album Fair Warning, their fourth record in as many years, Van Halen were looking forward to taking a break.

-Although some critics, understandably not grading on the curve to account for the rushed recording schedule, criticized the album’s lack of original material, with Rolling Stone declaring it appeared the group was “running out of ideas,” the four original songs on ‘Diver Down’ prove this was hardly the case at all.
+Even though some critics, not grading on the curve to account for the rushed recording schedule, criticized the album’s lack of original material, with Rolling Stone saying that it appeared the group was “running out of ideas,” the four original songs on Diver Down prove this was hardly the case.

-The album’s two new rockers, ‘Hang ‘Em High‘ and ‘The Full Bug,’ the latter of which featured Roth on both acoustic guitar and harmonica, have clearly stood the test of time.
-In fact, the group has been treating fans to occasional renditions of both of these dusted-off gems on their current world tour.
+The album’s two new rockers, “Hang ‘Em High” and “The Full Bug,” the latter of which featured Roth on acoustic guitar and harmonica, have stood the test of time.
+The group has even treated fans to occasional renditions of both of these dusted-off gems on recent tours.

-Despite telling Guitar Player magazine at the time that putting together ‘Diver Down’ at such a hectic pace was “fun” — he and his brother Alex even got to recruit their father Jan to play clarinet on their version of ‘Big Bad Bill (is Sweet William Now)‘ — Eddie later revealed displeasure with the album’s reliance on outside material, and for having to graft a riff he had planned for an original song onto the band’s synth-pop cover of ‘Dancing in the Street.’
+Even though Eddie Van Halen told Guitar Player at the time that putting together Diver Down at such a hectic pace was “fun” — he and his brother Alex even got to recruit their father Jan to play clarinet on “Big Bad Bill (Is Sweet William Now)” — he later revealed displeasure with the album’s reliance on outside material, and for having to graft a riff he had planned for an original song onto the band’s synth-pop cover of “Dancing in the Street.”

-This realization led to a major change in how Van Halen operated.
-In an effort to retain more control over his music, Eddie built a recording studio — named 5150 — at his own home and has used it to create at least part of every one of the band’s albums ever since.
+This realization led to a change in how Van Halen operated.
+In an effort to retain more control over his music, Eddie built a recording studio — named 5150 — at his home and has used it to create at least part of every one of the band’s albums ever since.

-Roth immediately kicked off his solo career with the audacious ‘Eat ‘Em and Smile,’ but after a couple of decades, the Van Halen brothers and Roth apparently realized they brought out the best in each other, reunited, toured (minus bassist Michael Anthony) and released the excellent ‘A Different Kind of Truth.’
+Roth immediately kicked off his solo career with the audacious Eat ‘Em and Smile, but after a couple of decades, the Van Halen brothers and Roth apparently realized they brought out the best in each other, reunited, toured (minus bassist Michael Anthony) and released A Different Kind of Truth in 2012.